GoogleChrome/web.dev/src/site/content/en/payments/registering-a-web-based-payment-app/index.md

 ## Debugging a web-based payment app

-When developing a web-based payment app frontend, you'll probably jump between merchant perspective and payment app perspective.
+When developing a web-based payment app frontend, you'll probably jump between merchant context and payment app context.
 The following debugging tips will help your developing experience on Chrome.

 ### Developing on a local server